electriccitizen/newupstream/README.md

 See this guide to [following a safe workflow](docs/workflow/WORKFLOW.md) when using configuration management in Drupal 8.
 The recommended workflow below follows these best practices, and includes two helper commands (```fin sync``` and ```fin validate```) that automate important components of a safe work flow.

+## Deploying the styleguide

+Upstream ships with a Pattern Lab styleguide baked in.
+You can deploy the style guide to Github pages by running the ```npm deploy``` command in the /citizen_patterns folder in the command line.
+NOTE: You must have the theme installed: ```npm install```.

+The default github pages url for the site is: https://electriccitizen.github.io/< my-project-repo >/web/themes/citizen_patterns/build/pattern-lab/public.
+This repo should be customized per site.

 ## Next steps